gauravsingh1281/Rentalog.in--Frontend/README.md

 You can propose a feature by raising an issue.
 But before that make sure the feature isn't proposed already in **OPEN** or **CLOSED** issues.

 ### ***Want to contribute by coding?***

-We welcome contributions from the open-source community to assist with the migration.
-Here's how you can get involved:

 1. **Fork:** Star the repository and then fork the repository by clicking the "Fork" button in the upper right corner of this page.
 2. **Clone:** your forked repository to your local machine: